greiginsydney/captureKNX/docs/README.md

 ## Upgrading

-The upgrade process is the same as a fresh installation.
+The upgrade process is essentially the same as a new installation.
 The setup script detects the presence of an existing version and reacts accordingly.

 Read more on the [Upgrade](/docs/upgrade.md) page.